imrtech/Election_Analysis/README.md

         f"County Votes:\n")
     print(election_results, end="")

-"Here is the code used to find the county with the highest number of votes":"
+Here is the code used to find the county with the highest number of votes":

         if (county_vote > largest_county_turnout_count) and (county_vote_percentage > largest_county_percentage):
             largest_county_turnout_count = county_vote